Neuralstem Cell Therapy

 • Demyelination, or destruction of the protective insulation surrounding axons, which conduct nerve signals

 Recent clinical work has indicated that intensive rehabilitation can improve motor function in spinal cord injury patients even several years post injury.
-Neuralstem’s human spinal cord stem cells (HSSCs) could provide a neuron-rich substrate to the injured spinal cord segments, possibly promoting and supporting repair, regeneration and reorganization.
+Neuralstem’s NSI-566 neural stem cells could provide a neuron-rich substrate to the injured spinal cord segments, possibly promoting and supporting repair, regeneration and reorganization.

 Neuralstem cells also express powerful nerve growth factors that are essential to the healthy function of the central nervous system (CNS).
 These could protect the patient’s own neurons from further degeneration due to injury.

-Neuralstem has submitted an Investigational New Drug (IND) application to the FDA to initiate a Phase I safety trial of its human spinal cord stem cells (HSSCs) for chronic spinal cord injury in August 2010.
-This trial will enroll chronic spinal cord injury patients with an American Spinal Injury Association (ASIA) grade A level of impairment one-to-two years post-injury.
+Neuralstem has submitted an Investigational New Drug (IND) application to the FDA to initiate a Phase I safety trial of its NSI-566 neural stem cells for spinal cord injury in August 2010.
+This trial will enroll spinal cord injury patients with an American Spinal Injury Association (ASIA) grade A level of impairment one-to-two years post-injury.
 ASIA A refers to a patient with no motor or sensory function in the relevant segments and is considered to be complete paralysis.

 Patient Resources: